jaegertracing/jaeger-performance/README.md

 ## Running the tests
 + Clone this repo (`git@github.com:Hawkular-QE/SimpleJaegerExample.git`) and cd into it.
 + Optional: `export USE_AGENT_OR_COLLECTOR=agent` if you want to test using the agent
++ Optional: `export CASSANDRA_CLUSTER_IP=localhost` or wherever cassandra is running, default is cassandra
 + `mvn clean -Dtest=SimpleTest#createTracesTest test`

 ### To get a count of traces